Frustum

+In a truncated cone or truncated pyramid, the truncation plane is not necessarily parallel to the cone's base, as in a frustum.

-If all its edges are forced to become of the same length, then a frustum becomes a prism (possibly oblique or/and with irregular bases).
+If all its edges are the same length, then a frustum becomes a prism (possibly oblique or/and with irregular bases).

-In computer graphics, the viewing frustum is the three-dimensional region which is visible on the screen.
-It is formed by a clipped pyramid; in particular, frustum culling is a method of hidden surface determination.

-In the aerospace industry, a frustum is the fairing between two stages of a multistage rocket (such as the Saturn V), which is shaped like a truncated cone.

 Elements, special cases, and related concepts

 A frustum's axis is that of the original cone or pyramid.
 A frustum is circular if it has circular bases; it is right if the axis is perpendicular to both bases, and oblique otherwise.

 The height of a frustum is the perpendicular distance between the planes of the two bases.

 Cones and pyramids can be viewed as degenerate cases of frusta, where one of the cutting planes passes through the apex (so that the corresponding base reduces to a point).
 The pyramidal frusta are a subclass of prismatoids.

 Two frusta with two congruent bases joined at these congruent bases make a bifrustum.